patheard/web-security-academy/README.md

 - [SQL injection](sql-injection/README.md)
 - [XML external entity (XXE) injection](xml-external-entity-injection/README.md)

+## License

+The content of this repo are study notes based on PortSwigger's [Web Security Academy](https://portswigger.net/web-security).
+They hold all rights to any content that is not my own.

 ## Setup
 ```sh
 # Install Homebrew, VirtualBox, Vagrant and create a Kali VM